sdobz/pose-demo/README.md

 Hello code reviewers!
 This project is intended to show my coding style and process, as well as to prove that I am able to take high level requirements and translate them into code.
 This document serves a linear stream of consciousness log describing my thought process.

+## Result

+This code has been published and is running live: [https://sdobz.github.io/pose-demo/](https://sdobz.github.io/pose-demo/)

 ## Requirements

 Requirements were transmitted via email as a gdoc and include 6 main features and two technical requirements.
 I have prioritizerd them, features will be cut from the bottom if time requires: